Abu-xz/UrbanGents/to-dol-list.md

 Build the category management page.
 Implement add, edit, and soft delete functionality for categories.

-Product Management: []
+Product Management: [X]
 Create the product management page
 Implement add, block, edit, and soft delete functionality for products.
-Ensure the products have a minimum of 3 images and handle image uploads.
+Ensure the products have a minimum of 3 images and handle image uploads. form validation when adding and editing products

 Single Sign-On (Google/Facebook): []
 Integrate Google for login/sign-up.

+[IMP]
 List Products on User Side: []
 Implement the product listing page that fetches products from the backend.
 Ensure that the products display relevant information.

+[IMP]
-Product Details View:
+Product Details View:[]
-Create the product details page with features like: [] Breadcrumbs
+Create the product details page with features like:
+Breadcrumbs
 Ratings
 Price